AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-dv360.md

 >[!NOTE]
 >
->When setting up a [!DNL Google Display & Video 360] destination please work with your [!DNL Google Account Manager] or Adobe representative to understand which account type you have.
+>When setting up a [!DNL Google Display & Video 360] destination, please work with your [!DNL Google Account Manager] or Adobe representative to understand which account type you have.

 ## Activate segments to this destination {#activate}